Seafort Saga: Plot

 When the ship arrives at its next stop, Miningcamp, a small mining colony in an otherwise uninhabitable system, mutineers from the space station try to take over the ship.
 Seafort single-handedly holds them off until the crew can regroup and deal with the intruders.
 Eventually, Seafort ends the rebellion and finds out the cause.
 An ore barge and the starship Telstar are long overdue, which resulted in the panic that led to the trouble.

 When the Hibernia reaches Hope Nation, Seafort expects to be relieved, but discovers that not only has the admiral in command of the naval garrison died in a strange viral epidemic, but a captain has deserted, leaving a Hope Nation commanding officer who is junior to Seafort.
 Seafort finds himself in charge of all naval forces in the system.
-During a tour of the planet, Seafort, Amanda (with whom he has reconciled) and one of his officers run into the officer who had deserted.
+During a tour of the planet, Seafort, Amanda (with whom he has reconciled) and one of his officers run into the captain who had deserted.
 He is hiding in the mountains with his wife because he believes he saw meteors spraying something in the sky shortly before the epidemic broke out.
 Believing the man to be mad, Seafort dismisses his story as fantasy, but does not force the couple to return to civilization.

 Seafort recruits several officers from the local personnel, then continues on to the next stop, Detour.
 He finds that two of the new men are poor officers, dumped on him by their former commanders.
 However, he manages to deal with the situation.

-Then Hibernia's sensors detect the Telstar, adrift in space with massive rents in her hull.
+Then Hibernia's sensors detect Telstar, adrift in space with massive rents in her hull.
 Seafort leads a boarding party to investigate and, to his horror, encounters a strange alien life form resembling an amoeba in the ship's corridor.
-When it attacks, it becomes clear that it was responsible for the disabling of the Telstar and the death of its crew.
+When it attacks, it becomes clear that it was responsible for the disabling of Telstar and the death of its crew.
 Fortunately, Seafort is able to escape unharmed.
 After a stop at Hope Nation to warn the residents, Seafort takes Hibernia back to Earth to report the news.

 Feature film

 In 2015, Clover Red LLC obtained the rights for the film adaptation of Midshipman's Hope.
-In May 2015 Clover Red LLC started a crowdfunding campaign to fund the development of the screenplay; the crowdfund fell short of the funding goal on June 12, 2015.
+In May 2015 Clover Red LLC started a crowdfunding campaign on the Kickstarter platform to fund development of the screenplay; the crowdfund fell short of the funding goal on June 12, 2015.